Ponharish/Orbital_ChopeYourSpot/README.md

  -> As an employer/employee, I am able to login to this app to book a slot (timing & location) for meetings within the office space
  -> As a company administrator, I am able to manage the availability of slots (increase it on demand) and manage user accounts (creation and deletion)
- -> As a system administrator, I am able to handle company registration of the service
+ -> As a system administrator, I am able to handle company registration of the service docs

 Features